Do you ever feel like a phony?

 So I wrote one.
 It’s exactly the book I wish I had when I became an Executive Director in 1997.

-It’s called Joan Garry’s Guide to Nonprofit Leadership: Because Nonprofits Are Messy and it will be available on March 6 at all the usual outlets.
+It’s called Joan Garry’s Guide to Nonprofit Leadership: Because Nonprofits Are Messy and it’s available at Amazon, B&N, and at all the usual outlets.

 If you like this blog, you’ll love this book.
 I cover topics like shared leadership, strategic planning, fundraising, managing people, board recruiting, crisis management, and so much more.
 And I tell a bunch of great – and often funny – stories all along the way.
 Stories from my own experiences as well as from others I’ve worked with.
 I write about overcoming Imposter Syndrome too.